pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 ### Function 3.
 History Record Validation

 This function is to validate the record of the game, checking whether the configuration of the game, moves, scores are valid.
+Two template records are provided under `src/main/records`. `template_correct_record.txt` is a correct one, `template_incorrect_record.txt` is an incorrect one with odd board size.

 #### A. File Loading